tylerdq/autopoet/README.md

 * "thes" is an extra program that requires an single format code (see below) in `<option1>` as well as any set of one or more starting letters from a-z in `<option2>`.
 It will produce a word from the desired part of speech with starting letters equal to `<option2>`.
 A positive integer can be entered in `<option3>` to specify how many matching words to generate.

 ### Input Format
 When the "form" or "thes" subprograms are run, the program needs a code to find words that match the desired parts of speech.
-The output will print a number of appropriate words speech equal to the length of the code.
+The output will print a number of appropriate words matching the code.
 Possible parts of speech include:

 * Adjectives/adverbs - `a`
 * Conjunctions/prepositions - `c`